skerkewitz/jasmin/docs/guide.md

 --------------|------------
 `.limit stack <integer>`|Sets the maximum size of the operand stack required by the method.
 `.limit locals <integer>`|Sets the number of local variables required by the method.
 `.line <integer>`|This is used to tag the subsequent instruction(s) with a line number.
 Debuggers use this information, together with the name of the source file (see .source above) to show at what line in a method things went wrong.
-If you are generating jasmin.Jasmin files by compiling a source file, this directive lets you indicate what line  numbers in the source file produced corrosponding Jasmin instructions.
+If you are generating Jasmin files by compiling a source file, this directive lets you indicate what line  numbers in the source file produced corrosponding Jasmin instructions.
 For example:
 `.var <var-number> is <name> <descriptor> from <label1> to <label2>`|The .var directive is used to define the name, type descriptor and scope of a local variable number.
 This information is used by debuggers so that they can be more helpful when printing out the values of local variables (rather than printing just a local variable number, the debugger can actually print out the name of the variable).
 For example:
 `.throws <classname>`|Indicates that this method can throw exceptions of the type indicated by `<classname>`.
 `.catch <classname> from <label1> to <label2> using <label3>`|Appends an entry to the end of the exceptions table for the method.